dapr/docs/howto/setup-pub-sub-message-broker/README.md

-# Setup a Dapr pub/sub
+# Setup a pub/sub component

-Dapr integrates with existing message buses to provide apps with the ability to create event-driven, loosely coupled architectures where producers send events to consumers via topics.
+Dapr integrates with pub/sub message buses to provide apps with the ability to create event-driven, loosely coupled architectures where producers send events to consumers via topics.

-Currently, Dapr supports the configuration of one message bus per cluster.
+Dapr supports the configuration of multiple, named pub/sub components per application.

 Pub/Sub message buses are extensible and can be found in the [components-contrib repo](https://github.com/dapr/components-contrib).